 Here are just a few things you can do:

 Try Keeping a Routine or Get into a Routine

-Routines can really help so try to keep as much of your daily/weekly routines as possible as this will have positive impact on your general wellbeing.
+Routines can really help so try to keep as much of your daily/weekly routines as possible as this will have a positive impact on your general wellbeing.
 Now more than ever it is essential to re-evaluate the situation and then see what can stay the same and what might need adjusting.
-Having a routine in place helps with focus, reassurance and gets us back some control and normality in our life so that we can keeping sane and on track with achieving your daily goals.
+Having a routine in place helps with focus, reassurance and gets us back some control and normality in our life so that we can keep sane and on track with achieving our daily goals.

 Self-Care so Check-in on Yourself

 Ask yourself, how am I feeling today?
 Acknowledge and become aware of how you are truly and honestly feeling.
 Absolutely, there are going to be days when we feel great, and other times that are much trickier where we might feel down and be struggling- feeling like a heap of rubbish.